ProjectEvergreen/greenwood/packages/cli/README.md

 ## Overview

 CLI package for Greenwood.
-For more information and complete docs, please visit the [Greenwood website](https://www.greenwoodjs.dev).
+For more information and complete docs on Greenwood, please visit [our website](https://www.greenwoodjs.dev).

 ## Installation